 Ostracized by the artistic community in New York, Matta returned to Europe in 1948.
 He moved first to Italy, and then, beginning in 1955, kept residences in both Paris and Rome.
 The Surrealists eventually invited Matta to rejoin their group in 1959.
 He declined their offer, preferring instead to continue his artistic explorations on his own.

-Late PeriodMatta traveled widely throughout Europe, Latin America and Africa during the 1950s and 1960s.
+Matta traveled widely throughout Europe, Latin America, and Africa during the 1950s and 1960s.
 During this time, he became even more politically and socially engaged.
 Matta wholeheartedly believed that art could be a powerful agent for societal change.
 Much of his work during the next two decades was created in explicit response to contemporary events like the Civil Rights movement and the wars in Vietnam and Algeria.
 His paintings also became more narrative in the 1950s.
 They frequently featured totemic figures set within multi-planar environments filled with strange, science-fiction-like machines.

 Beginning in the 1960s, Matta dedicated himself to political and social issues in Latin America.
 During this time, Matta also traveled multiple times to Chile.
 He strongly supported Salvador Allende's Socialist government, and the newly elected president even invited Matta to be Chile's cultural attache.
 The artist found great professional and spiritual fulfillment in his home nation until the rise of Pinochet's military dictatorship in 1973.
-Perhaps the zenith of Matta's engagement with Latin American cultural themes was group of works produced in 1983 titled, El Mediterano y el Verbo Americas.
+Perhaps the zenith of Matta's engagement with Latin American cultural themes was his group of works produced in 1983 titled, El Mediterano y el Verbo Americas.
 In this series of poems and paintings, Matta created an analogy between the Latin American and European cultural renaissances.
-He presented the idea of "America" as verb - constantly moving, evolving and changing.
+He presented the idea of "America" as verb - constantly moving, evolving, and changing.

-In his last years, Matta split his time between France, England and Italy, where he operated a studio, gallery and pottery school.
-He continued to travel, work and engage with contemporary political concerns until his death in Civitavecchia, Italy in 2002.
+In his last years, Matta split his time between France, England, and Italy, where he operated a studio, gallery, and pottery school.
+He continued to travel, work, and engage with contemporary political concerns until his death in Civitavecchia, Italy, in 2002.

 Throughout a long and fruitful career that spanned six decades and multiple continents, Matta established himself as one of the central figures in the Surrealist movement.
 Yet, while he certainly shared stylistic and intellectual similarities with the Surrealist group, he was never able to completely reconcile his strong social conscience with its necessarily inward-looking practices.
 Instead, Matta balanced his interest in the human psyche with an active engagement with the external world.
 In the process, he provided early and crucial inspiration for the Abstract Expressionists.
 Matta's artistic legacy was also a deeply personal one, as four of his six children became notable artists as well.
 Most celebrated among his progeny was the contemporary artist

-Quotes"I am interested only in the unknown and I work for my own astonishment."
+"I am interested only in the unknown and I work for my own astonishment."

 "Everything in this painting is psychological ..
 How to picture the battlefield, not the physical one, but the one inside of us: fear against courage, criticism, and hate, suspicion and trust?
 An internal bombardment."